-.One of the county’s economic development priorities is to accelerate development of Town Centers “to create communities more likely to appeal to entrepreneurs and young professionals … to help support more jobs and activity locally.”
-Prince Frederick is the seat of county government and is the logical location for governmental, educational, legal and health care services as well as a strong regional retail center.
-How can this master plan update encourage a mix of commercial, educational, employment, and tourism uses to create the energy and vibrancy necessary to attract additional businesses?Water Resources.
+Economic Vitality.
+Prince Frederick is the seat of county government and is the logical location for governmental, educational. legal and health care services, as well as a strong regional retail center.
+Recent redevelopment of the Armory Square and Calvert County High School sites, coupled with the county’s investment in government buildings and acquisition of properties for institutional uses serve as a catalyst for targeted economic development activities along Armory Road and Main Street/Old Town.
+A long held vision in the Town Center is to allow mixed-uses, highlighting the area’s heritage and transforming the Main Street/Old Town area into a nighttime and weekend destination.
+Additionally, commercial growth along MD 2/4 will likely be redevelopment and infill development.
+How can this master plan encourage mixed-use development along MD 2/4 and in the Main Street/Old Town area, with a mix of educational, employment and tourism uses to create the energy and vibrancy necessary to attract additional businesses?

+Water Resources.
 The Town Center is served by public water and sewer with capacity to accommodate growth.
 This master plan recommends that new wastewater treatment facilities use land application and that failing septic systems connect to the public wastewater system to protect water quality of the town Center's receiving waters of North Battle, Hunting and Parkers creeks.
 How can this master plan ensure continued adequate water and sewer service to serve existing development, anticipated growth and areas that experience septic system failures and protect receiving waters?

-Rapidly changing climate patterns could have myriad effects, ranging from torrential rainfall that may overwhelm existing drainage and stormwater management infrastructure; excessive heat and excessive cold that may cause roadways to buckle and crack with more regularity; and home heating and cooling cost increases with the rapid extreme fluctuations in temperature.
+Rapidly changing climate patterns could have myriad effects, ranging from torrential rainfall that may overwhelm existing drainage and damage stormwater management infrastructure; excessive heat and excessive cold that may cause roadways to buckle and crack with more regularity; and home heating and cooling cost increases with the rapid extreme fluctuations in temperature.
 How can this master plan prepare for possible climate impacts in the future?

-There have long been calls for public spaces that promote civic pride and community engagement such as the creation of trails, paths and within town center areas that connect with outlying parks, open spaces, tourist attractions and provide expanded public transit services that will provide alternatives to automobile travel on MD 2/4 and meet the needs of Prince Frederick area residents.
+Government and Community Facilities.
+There have long been calls for public spaces that promote civic pride and community engagement such as the creation of trails, paths and bike paths within town center areas that connect with outlying parks, open spaces, tourist attractions and provide expanded public transit services that will provide alternatives to automobile travel on MD 2/4 and meet the needs of Prince Frederick area residents.
 How can this master plan encourage civic engagement that inspires greater community spirit?

+Strategic Direction